 Campers love the great outdoors, pristine natural environments, and the adventures that inspire in the wild.
 While it's likely that there's a great campsite nearby no matter where you live, if you're looking for a destination to travel to, we have some ideas.

-Every state has it's fair share of national and state parks and these really do offer some of the best camping opportunities.
+Every state has its fair share of national and state parks and these really do offer some of the best camping opportunities.
 Yet, some states are better known for having really great campgrounds to choose from.
-Also, if you have not camped at any of these top national parks, add them to your bucket list.
+Also, if you have not camped at any of the top national parks, add them to your bucket list.
 You won't regret it.Continue to 4 of 7 below.

 04 of 07